Alfa Romeo 33: First series (1983–1986)

 Initially known as the Alfa 33 (Type 905), the 5-door hatchback was launched in 1983 and a station wagon version (initially badged Giardinetta, later badged Sportwagon) was introduced the following year at the same time as a four-wheel drive version of the hatchback.
 The hatchback was styled by Ermanno Cressoni at the Centro Stile Alfa Romeo, while the station wagon was designed by Pininfarina.

 The 33 became renowned for its nimble handling and powerful boxer engines, but also became equally well known for its unreliable electronics and tendencies to rust (a frequent complaint on Italian cars in general at the time).
 Another issue was its braking and increased unsprung weight—the Alfasud's inboard front disc brakes (mounted on the gearbox) had been moved to the more common outboard discs (mounted on the wheel hubs).
-The rear discs of the Sud's four-wheel disc arrangement had also been replaced with drums.
+The rear discs of the Alfasud's four-wheel disc arrangement were replaced with drums.

 The car featured numerous innovations for the company, including an instrument binnacle that moved up and down with the adjustable steering wheel.
 The UK launch promoted the sleek design.
 It had a drag coefficient of 0.36.

 At launch two models were available, 33 1.3 and 33 1.5 Quadrifoglio Oro.
 Both engines were SOHC boxers fed by a twin-choke carburettor, carried over from the Alfasud along with its 5-speed gearbox: a 1,350 cc developing 76 PS at 6,000 rpm, and a 1,490 cc developing 85 PS at 5,800 rpm.
 Unlike on the Alfasud, fifth gear acted like an overdrive gear and top speed was reached in fourth.
 The luxurious 1.5 Quadrifoglio Oro (Gold Cloverleaf in the UK) was distinguished by a silver grille, two-tone paintwork (metallic paint upper body separated by a brown tape from the dark brown lower body and bumpers) and clear front turn indicator lenses outside; by beige Texalfa leatherette/cloth interior, a woodtone steering wheel and shifter knob inside.
 Standard equipment included bronze tinted glass, headlight wipers, passenger side wing mirror and a trip computer.